GB's Norrie reaches Lyon Open semis but Draper out

 British number one Cameron Norrie reached his third successive semi-final at the clay-court Lyon Open but compatriot Jack Draper was knocked out.

-Defending champion Norrie regained focus after a mid-match slump to beat Sebastian Baez 6-2 2-6 6-1.
+Defending champion Norrie regained focus after a mid-match slump to beat sixth seed Sebastian Baez 6-2 2-6 6-1.

 "I tried to reset and come out with a lot of energy," Norrie said.